Patel-Smruti/magic-notes/README.md

-This project is for todo list in javascript
+This project is for todo list in javascript and make magic notes which is create add,edit ,delete ,show functionality